jupyter-xeus/xeus/docs/source/kernel_implementation.rst

     Almost all ``custom_interpreter`` methods return a ``nl::json`` instance.
 This is actually using `nlohmann json
     <https://github.com/nlohmann/json>`_ which is a modern C++ implementation of a JSON datastructure.

+In the following sessions we will see details about each one of the methods that need to be implemented in order to have a functional kernel.
+The user can opt for using the reply API that will appropriately create replies to send to the kernel, or create the replies themselves.

 Code Execution
 ~~~~~~~~~~~~~~

-Then, you would need to implement all of those methods one by one in the ``custom_interpreter.cpp`` file.
+You can implement all the methods described here in the ``custom_interpreter.cpp`` file.
 The main method is of
 course the ``execute_request_impl`` which executes the code whenever the client is sending an execute request.

 .. literalinclude:: ../../example/src/custom_interpreter.cpp